 York Performance Residency: Finding Voice

 York C.I.
-Moms & Kids and Cybulski C.I.
+Moms & Kids, Cybulski C.I.
+Dads & Kids, and Manson Y.I.
 Dads & Kids

 Prison presents what feels like an impregnable separation between parents and loved ones and their children.
 JDPP’s seminal outreaches to families affected by incarceration helps to bridge this gap and provide more normal art-filled settings for prison visits to take place.
 Through movement, visual art and spoken word, program participants prepare weekly for 3 family visits per year.
 They deeply consider who they are as women and men and how they can best be active parents in their children’s lives.
 The culminating visits include a shared meal and extended hours of arts activities enjoyed together.
 They joyfully nurture and nourish family bonds.
 Successful family bonding has been proven to decrease the likelihood of recidivism after release.